BenTarman/Youtube-Song-Tracker/README.md

 install:
 1. sudo apt-get install memcached python-memcache
 2. place firefox profile in youtubeSongs.py in first line.
-3. Make script executable run with "./outputCurrSong.py <gmail-password>"
+3. Make script executable run with "./outputCurrSong.py 'gmail-password'"
 4. Other scripts can be run to modify current selenium session.